mol and mol2

 XYZ File Format

-- Each subsequent line contains the elemental symbol of an atom and its corresponding Cartesian coordinates (x, y, z), typically expressed in Angstroms.
+- Atomic coordinates: Each subsequent line includes the element symbol of an atom followed by its Cartesian coordinates (x, y, z), typically expressed in Ångströms.

 3